 I’d read a bit about low chemical hair colour and wondered if it a) would actually still give me long-lasting colour and b) help me avoid the itchy burny feeling during and after the salon visit.
 For someone with dark hair and lightened ends, there’s nothing I hate more than the colour fading too quickly and walking around with brassy locks, especially after coughing up a few hundo bucks to get my hair done.
 So for me it’s super important that it lasts well.

-He told me that since 2013, O&M’s COR Colour 110 shades have been free from nasties like ammonia, PPD and resorcinol.
+O&M is a haircare superstar brand, with their prods stocked in 300 salons nationwide and 4,000 globally.
+Paul told me that since 2013, O&M’s COR Colour 110 shades have been free from nasties like ammonia, PPD and resorcinol.
 PPD, also known as para-Phenylenediamine, is used in many dark hair dyes and is a common skin contact allergen, often causing dermatitis.
 Explains why I, the brunette, often feel itchy after a salon visit.

 View this post on Instagram

 O&M CØR.color is the next generation in Ammonia, PPD and Resorcinol-free professional hair colour.

 We call it CØR because colour is the core of our brand.
 The Ø at the heart represents our commitment to making the cleanest colour in the world by eliminating harsh chemicals.????????????
 ZERØ #ammonia ZERØ #ppd ZERØ #resorcinol #ammoniafreehaircolor #ppdfreehaircolor #resorcinolfreehaircolor